US, China face deep trade, IP differences in high-level talks

 "I don't think there's going to be any big outcome," Ennis said of the talks scheduled for Wednesday and Thursday.
 "Hopefully they make some good progress that will set them up to be able to get to completion at the end of the 90 days."

-Also hanging over the talks is are U.S. indictments against Chinese top telecommunications equipment maker Huawei Technologies Co, accusing it of bank and wire fraud to evade Iran sanctions and conspiring to steal trade secrets from T-Mobile US Inc.
+Also hanging over the talks is are US indictments against Chinese top telecommunications equipment maker Huawei Technologies, accusing it of bank and wire fraud to evade Iran sanctions and conspiring to steal trade secrets from T-Mobile US.

 MNUCHIN UPBEAT

-It will get worse for both U.S. and Chinese firms and financial markets if Washington and Beijing cannot show enough progress to at least delay the March 2 tariff deadline, said Nicholas Lardy, a senior fellow and China trade expert at the Peterson Institute for International Economics in Washington.
+It will get worse for both US and Chinese firms and financial markets if Washington and Beijing cannot show enough progress to at least delay the Mar 2 tariff deadline, said Nicholas Lardy, a senior fellow and China trade expert at the Peterson Institute for International Economics in Washington.

 (Reporting by David Lawder and Chris Prentice; Editing by Leslie Adler)